-8. Repeat Featured Fabrics – Velvet is certainly very trendy these days, so you could pull in velvet throw pillows in one room, a velvet accent chair in another, and velvet curtain panels in a third.
-I’m personally still a fan of cotton and linen.
+8. Repeat Featured Fabrics – Oversized botanical prints are certainly popular these days, so you could pull that pattern in with throw pillows in one room, an accent chair in another, and curtain panels in a third.
+I’m personally a fan of cotton and linen.
 To me, they are just easy…and also timeless.

 9. Keep a Balance of Old and New – I once had a client whose father in law was an incredible painter.
 Throughout their home, they had these beautiful gallery style paintings set within ornate gold frames.
 We all have heirlooms, precious pieces that have been passed down.
 The best way to balance old and new is to be sure that every room has one or two vintage pieces mixed in with your current style.
 I personally wouldn’t reach beyond two items per room.